 - Train junior researchers.

-In addition to conducting numerous research projects, providing facilities for post-doctoral trainees and training students, CRISES organizes a series of seminars and conferences that facilitate the exchange and dissemination of new knowledge.
+In addition to conducting numerous research projects, providing facilities for international post-doctoral trainees and training students, CRISES organizes a series of seminars and conferences that facilitate the exchange and dissemination of new knowledge.
 The centre also coordinates several collections of working papers conveying the most recent work of its members.

 The main CRISES offices are located on the UQAM campus.
 However, regional branches of CRISES take an active part in many of its activities.